AssassinUKG/googleSearcher/README.md

 # googleSearcher
-A custom Google search (to bypass some limitations on Google with regards to timouts, vpns etc)
+A custom Google search (to bypass some limitations on Google with regards to timeouts, vpns etc)

-The tool has been coded to only return 100 (max) urls from google search.
-Google only allow 100 results.
-You can get 100 from page 1-10 or page 11-20 etc, but only ever 100 max results at a time.
+The tool has been coded to only return 100 (max) URLs from google search.
+Google only allows 100 results.
+You can get 100 from pages 1-10 or pages 11-20 etc, but only ever 100 max results at a time.
-A Limitation imposed by google.
+A Limitation imposed by Google.

-> WARNING you will qucikly hit the google limit and will need a paid account to get more.
+> WARNING you will quickly hit the Google limit and will need a paid account to get more.
 > Script has been edited to allow number choice 1-100 results

 Great for OSINT and Google Dorks!